JupiterOne/graph-digicert/docs/jupiterone.md

 - Visualize DigiCert users and certificates in the JupiterOne graph.
 - Map DigiCert certificates to the domains using them.
-- Monitor changes DigiCert users and certificates using JupiterOne alerts.
 - Monitor changes to DigiCert users and certificates using JupiterOne alerts.

 ## How it Works